Canine Companions Puget Sound

 Lead with Independence

 Canine Companions is leading the service dog industry so our clients and their dogs can live with greater independence.
 We provide service dogs to adults, children and veterans with disabilities and facility dogs to professionals working in healthcare, criminal justice and educational settings.
 Our dogs are expertly trained in over 40 tasks, including retrieving dropped items, opening doors, and can even assist with making purchases.
 A Canine Companions service dog not only assists with physical tasks but also provides meaningful companionship.
 Canine Companions does not charge for service dogs or the lifetime of ongoing support they provide to the service dog teams.
 As a result, they depend on private funding through donations from individuals, corporations, foundations and community organizations.
-A Seattle Give Big gift of $10,000 would fund the cost of a local resident’s two-week training course where they will be matched with their own service dog at our new Puget Sound Field Office in SODO Seattle.
+A Washington Give Big gift of $10,000 would fund the cost of a local resident’s two-week training course where they will be matched with their own service dog at our new Puget Sound Field Office in SODO Seattle.

-Local Story of Independence
+Local Story of Independence - Dana with Service Dog Franz

 Get Involved